LOADING ...

 hole and fourteen guys come out there and stab the

-shit out of him their clampoons.
+shit out of him with clampoons.

 believe it.
 I'm losing it.
 Hey.
 What can you do.

-night to hell.
+shot to hell.

 back these songs were controversial.
 These was